stavros11/stavros11/README.md

 I am Stavros, a physicist working on quantum computing simulation, hardware control and calibration.

-Below is a summary of my current and past job roles, as well as my education, including a few more details<br> than my resume, which can be found [here](https://github.com/stavros11/stavros11/blob/main/resume.pdf).
+Below is a summary of my experience and education, including more details than my resume.

 <details>
   <summary><b>:microscope: Experience</b></summary>